heinonenniilo/EnvironmentMonitor/readme.md

 Azure Function project which includes a function for listening to IoT hub.
 The function listens to messages arriving to the IoT hub, processes them and saves them to a DB.

+## Instructions

+### Adding migrations

+- Open Nuget manager console
+- Set ``EnvironmentMonitor.Migrations`` as startup project.
+Set ``EnvironmentMonitor.Infrastructure`` as default project.
+- Type ``Add-Migration {MigrationName} -context {Context}``.
+Context is either MeasurementDbContext or ApplicationDbContext, depending on where the changes were made.

+### Running migrations

+Migrations can be run with ``EnvironmentMonitor.Migrations`` project.
+Store DefaultConnection in user secrets and start the project.
+A confirmation will be asked before running migrations.